macdougt/MLIntroduction/session-7/README.md

 * Instead of using pooling layer in the discriminator, use stride of (2,2)
 * Consider using BatchNormilization layer before the activation (i got a mixed result for this one)

-These are just a few tips and tricks, your results might be different and you should feel comfortable mixing and matching and changing the hyperparameters
+These are just a few tips and tricks, your results might be different and you should feel comfortable mixing and matching and changing the hyperparametersÂ

 For full list [check out this NIPS 2016 session](https://github.com/mohmiim/ganhacks)